 In ODR, the method of communication is not the only factor in assessments of procedural justice.
 One study had participants play the role of someone with a dispute and use EZSettle, a dispute resolution software.
 Whether participants believed they were engaging with a human or algorithm affected their perception of procedural justice.
 In this study, participants utilized either instrumental or principal ODR.
 At a significant level, participants reported feeling more procedural justice when using instrumental mediation with a human arbitrator rather than principal mediation with a software arbitrator.
 People also preferred having the decision-making conducted by a human arbitrator as they felt more informational justice, felt more respected, and trusted the arbitrator more than the software.
 In addition to feeling overall as if there was more procedural justice when their case was decided by a human arbitrator.
-Participants believed that they had "more voice" as ranked on a 7 point scale when they believed their case was decided by a human arbitrator (average score of 4.77) compared to when they believed their case was decided by a software algorithm (average score of 2.75).
+Participants believed that they had "more voice" as ranked on a 7 point scale when they believed their case was decided by a software algorithm (average score of 2.75).
 This points to the need to factor in other considerations when conceptualizing procedural justice, such as respect and trust.